snowplow/snowplow-react-native-tracker/README.md

 ### Instrumentation

-The tracker will be imported as a NativeModule.
+The tracker can be imported from the `@snowplow/react-native-tracker` module.
 Initialise it then call the relevant tracking method:

 ```
-import {NativeModules} from 'react-native';
+import Tracker from '@snowplow/react-native-tracker';

-let RNSnowplowTracker = NativeModules.RNSnowplowTracker;
-RNSnowplowTracker.initialize('test-endpoint-url', 'post', 'https', 'namespace', 'app-id', {});
+Tracker.initialize('test-endpoint-url', 'post', 'https', 'namespace', 'app-id', {});
-RNSnowplowTracker.trackSelfDescribingEvent({'schema': 'iglu:com.acme/event/jsonschema/1-0-0', 'data': {'message': 'hello world'}}, []);
+Tracker.trackSelfDescribingEvent({'schema': 'iglu:com.acme/event/jsonschema/1-0-0', 'data': {'message': 'hello world'}}, []);
 ```

 ### Running on iOS